csells/go_router/README.md

 1. As the user navigates, you'll create the same `StatefulWidget`-derived type, passing in new data, e.g. which tab is currently selected.
-Because you're using a widget with the same key, Flutter will keep the state but swap out the widget wrapping w/ the new data as ctor args.
+Because you're using a widget with the same key, Flutter will keep the state but swap out the widget wrapping w/ the new data as constructor args.
 When that new widget wrapper is in place, Flutter will call `didChangeDependencies` so that you can use the new data to update the existing widgets, e.g. the selected tab.